Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Mathematical Setting and Notation

 for some constant $c_k>0$, depending only on $k$, where $\s_\ell$ denotes higher order ``shape factors" of the force defined by

 Observe that $\s_\ell\geq1$, for all $\ell\geq0$, by \eqref{eq:poincare}.

-The basic existence theory for \eqref{eq:nse:ng:ff} was initially developed in \cite{AzouaniOlsonTiti2014} in a rather general setting of interpolant observable quantities that includes the case of spectral observables, which are considered in this article.
-More recently, the existence theory has been extended to accommodate a more general class of interpolant observable quantities and to the setting of Sobolev spaces of arbitrarily high order in \cite{BiswasBrownMartinez2021}.
-In the particular case of spectral observations, the existence theory was in fact extended to the setting of analytic Gevrey classes in \cite{BiswasMartinez2017}.
+The basic existence theory for \eqref{eq:nse:ng:ff} was initially developed in \cite{AzouaniOlsonTiti2014} in a rather general setting of interpolant observable quantities that includes the case of spectral observables, which are the particular form of observables considered in this article.
+More recently, the existence theory has been extended to accommodate a more general class of interpolant observable quantities in order to study the nature of synchronization is spaces of arbitrarily large Sobolev regularity in \cite{BiswasBrownMartinez2021}.
+In the particular case of spectral observations though, the existence theory and topology of synchronization was actually extended to the setting of analytic Gevrey classes in \cite{BiswasMartinez2017}.
 Also, the analogous statement regarding time analyticity for solutions to the feedback control system was established in \cite{IbdahMondainiTiti2019}.
 In all of the above works, only the case $\nu=\tnu$ was treated.
-The case where $\nu\neq\tnu$ was studied in \cite{CarlsonHudsonLarios2020}.
+The case where $\nu\neq\tnu$ was initially studied in \cite{CarlsonHudsonLarios2020}.